 • OTHER ACTIVITIES: Several professional workshops (municipalities, professionals, projects, planning); Several presentations at conferences and debates; Competition of Future Streets; Exhibition (on several places)

-INVOLVED PERSONS – GUESTS & ORGANISATION
+PEOPLE INVOLVED – GUESTS & ORGANISATION

 Aat Vos, Abel Coentrão, Agustina Martire, Ana Montalbán, Andreia Garcia, Andres Sevtsuk, Annemieke Molster, António Miguel Castro, António Pedro Figueiredo, Bruno Moreira*, Bruno Roque*, Carina Gomes*, Catarina Breia Dias*, Catarina Selada, Cidália Silva, Conrad Kickert, Dan Hill, Daniel Casas Valle*, Daniel Duarte Pereira, Daniel Yabar, David Pontes, David Sim, David Vale, Demetrio Scopelliti, Dirk van Peijpe, Emiel Arends, Enrique Fernández Vivancos, Éric Alonzo, Estrela Salgado*, Eva Álvarez, Evelina Ozola, Florinda Boschetti, Francesc Magrinyà, Francesca Miazzo, Francisca Magalhães, Frederico Sá, Giacomo Gallo, Giulia Sicignano, Hans Karssenberg, Heleen Buldeo Rai, Helena Amaro, Henk Bouwman, Holly Lewis, Ivo Oliveira*, Jan Benden, Jasmijn Lodder, Joan Caba, Joana Graça, João Leite, João Machado, João Nuno Cardoso*, João Quintão, João Rafael Santos, José Carlos Mota, José Llopis, José Luis Gisbert, Jose Manuel Ferreira, Joyce van den Berg, Juan Carlos Romero, Juan Luis Rivas, Laska Nenova, Lucas Carneiro*, Maarten van Acker, Maria João Matos, Maria Manuel Oliveira, Maria Vassilakou, Mário Alves, Margarida Marques, Mário Meireles, Marta García Chico, Marta Labastida, Marta Orszt*, Martin Arfalk, Mateus Porto Schettino, Michael Glotz-Richter, Michiel van Driessche, Milène Deneubourg, Natalia Krysiak, Nick Welch, Niklas Aalto-Setälä, Nuno Lavrador, Olga Pereira, Patrick Bernard, Patrizia Di Monte, Paul Lecroart, Paulo Farinha Marques, Pedro Homem de Gouveia, Rene Kural, Renaud Sarrazin, Rita Castel’Branco, Robert Mantho, Robert Martin, Rodrigo Coelho, Rosário Salema, Rute Nieto Ferreira, Sanda Lenzholzer, Sandra Barbosa*, Sandeep Shingadia, Sara Sucena, Sébastien Rolland, Sílvia Casorrán Martos, Sónia Lavadinho, Stefan Signer, Teresa Correia*